GaloisInc/smaccmpilot-stm32f4/BuildSystemNotes.md

 ============

 This is intended as a brief overview of the build system.
-Users of the system can mostly ignore the following and just follow build instructions found at [smaccmpilot.org](http://smaccmpilot.org).
+Users of the system can mostly ignore the following and just follow the build instructions found at [smaccmpilot.org](http://smaccmpilot.org).

 Verbose building: add `V=1` as an argument to see verbose output.